 SoMa's Modern Indian Moment

 The room arrives at you in layers.
 Jewel-toned walls anchor an interior built around an oversized mural, and the overall effect reads as India-goes-industrial: deliberate, dense with colour, and slightly theatrical without crossing into kitsch.
 It is a dining room that communicates ambition before the first plate lands, and the service moves at a pace that matches the energy rather than working against it.
-For context on where Rooh sits in the city's broader dining map, San Francisco venues at the $$$$ tier — Lazy Bear and its progressive American contemporaries , operate in a more ceremonial register.
+For context on where Rooh sits in the city's broader dining map, San Francisco venues at the $$$$ tier, Lazy Bear and its progressive American contemporaries, operate in a more ceremonial register.
 Rooh's $$$ pricing and small-plates format position it as a high-execution casual address, where the transaction is less ritualistic but the ingredient standard is comparable.

 The Kitchen's Collaborative Logic

 Chef Sujan Sarkar's approach at Rooh reflects a broader pattern in how modern Indian kitchens at this tier are structured globally.
-At comparable addresses , Trèsind Studio in Dubai and Opheem in Birmingham , the creative lead functions as a curator of traditions rather than a strict regionalist, pulling from across the subcontinent and calibrating dishes to a local audience and local supply chain.
+At comparable addresses, Trèsind Studio in Dubai and Opheem in Birmingham, the creative lead functions as a curator of traditions rather than a strict regionalist, pulling from across the subcontinent and calibrating dishes to a local audience and local supply chain.
 At Rooh, that calibration is visible in the ingredient mix: oysters and pork belly appear alongside Indian spice frameworks, and burrata surfaces in a context where the acid and fat logic of the dish still reads as Indian even when the individual components do not.

 How the Menu Moves

 The small-plates structure at Rooh is not simply a format choice; it is the mechanism through which the kitchen makes its argument.
-Indian cuisine, across its regional variations, has always operated in a logic of multiplicity , many dishes at once, contrasting temperatures, textures, and heat levels in conversation rather than sequence.
+Indian cuisine, across its regional variations, has always operated in a logic of multiplicity, many dishes at once, contrasting temperatures, textures, and heat levels in conversation rather than sequence.
 The tasting-menu format favoured by Rooh's $$$$-tier peers compresses that logic into a single narrative arc.
 Small plates spread across a table preserve the simultaneity that is native to how the food was designed to be eaten.

 Where Rooh Sits in San Francisco's Indian Dining Field

 The modern Indian dining field in San Francisco has expanded enough to warrant genuine differentiation.
 Copra and Ettan operate in overlapping territory, while Tiya addresses a different price point.
-At the foundational end, Vik's Chaat serves a completely different function , a reference point for the regional specificity that the upscale tier either builds on or consciously departs from.
-Rooh's OAD ranking, earned in a pool that includes all casual-tier North American restaurants regardless of cuisine, confirms that it is competing against that wider peer set, not just within the Indian category.
+At the foundational end, Vik's Chaat serves a completely different function, a reference point for the regional specificity that the upscale tier either builds on or consciously departs from.
+Rooh's OAD ranking, earned in a pool that includes all casual-tier North American restaurants regardless of cuisine, confirms that it is competing against that wider comparable set, not just within the Indian category.

 For a comparative frame outside the city: Le Bernardin in New York, Alinea in Chicago, and The French Laundry in Napa operate at a formality tier that Rooh does not attempt to occupy.
 Closer in format and ambition are Providence in Los Angeles and Single Thread Farm in Healdsburg, both of which also anchor their menus in strong regional ingredient logic.
 The difference is that Rooh is doing that work with a cuisine tradition that has, until recently, been underrepresented at this technical and price tier in California.